-Today in 2003: Opportunity blasts off to Mars | EarthSky.org
+EarthSky | Opportunity left for Mars 19 years ago today

 – Discovering strong indications at Endeavour Crater of the action of ancient water similar to the drinkable water of a pond or lake on Earth.

-In the video below, Steve Squyres speaks about Opportunity’s mission and its significance
+In the video below, Steve Squyres speaks about Opportunity’s mission and its significance.

 All those accomplishments were not without the occasional extraterrestrial impediment.
-In 2005 alone, Opportunity lost steering to one of its front wheels, a stuck heater threatened to severely limit the rover’s available power, and a Martian sand ripple almost trapped it for good.
-Two years later, a two-month dust storm imperiled the rover before relenting.
-In 2015, Opportunity lost use of its 256-megabyte flash memory and, in 2017, it lost steering to its other front wheel.
+In 2005 alone, Opportunity lost steering to one of its front wheels and a stuck heater threatened to severely limit the rover’s available power.
+A Martian sand ripple also almost trapped it for good.
+Two years later, a two-month dust storm imperiled the rover.
+In 2015, Opportunity lost use of its 256-megabyte flash memory.
+In 2017, it lost steering to its other front wheel.

-Each time the rover faced an obstacle, Opportunity’s team on Earth found and implemented a solution that enabled the rover to bounce back.
+Each time the rover faced an obstacle, Opportunity’s team on Earth figured out a solution that enabled the rover to bounce back.
 However, the massive dust storm that took shape in the summer of 2018 proved too much for history’s most senior Mars explorer.

-Mars exploration continues.
-NASA’s InSight lander, which touched down on November 26, 2018, is just beginning its scientific investigations.
-The Curiosity rover has been exploring Gale Crater for more than six years.
-And, NASA’s Mars 2020 rover and the European Space Agency’s ExoMars rover both will launch in July 2020, becoming the first rover missions designed to seek signs of past microbial life on the red planet.

 Bottom line: NASA’s Opportunity rover launched to Mars on July 7, 2003.
 It officially ended its mission on February 13, 2019.